 UFAH’s 38th Campaign, Invest to Enrich Our Vibrant Lifestyles, “speaks to our engagement in our community that energizes and captivates the imagination” said Jay and Ken.
 The arts and humanities have a way of connecting people from all backgrounds of life and positively impacting society.
 They make our community more attractive and vibrant plus preserve our history and heritage.
 They boost creativity, understanding, empathy and kindness.

 There are many opportunities to connect with the arts and humanities through virtual and in-person events, exhibits and performances.
 The La Crosse Chamber Chorale will have a virtual concert in May, the Pump House Regional Arts Center will have their Art Fair and Sale in June, and the La Crosse Community Theatre has youth camps this summer.

 Due to canceled and postponed events, performances, exhibits and educational programs, UFAH’s member groups continue to face significant revenue losses which makes your contributions to UFAH even more important.
 Please join UFAH in supporting the arts and humanities of the Coulee Region in 2021.

-Music, art and theatre can positively change the trajectory of your life.
+Music, art, theatre, and history can positively change the trajectory of your life.
 Help us improve our community by working together.